KhiopsML/khiops-doc/docs/api-docs/kdic/database-files.md

 !!! note

+    For *multi-table* databases, there is one data table file per [`data path`](dictionary-files.md#data-path) in the hierachical schema.
-    For *multi-table* databases, database files must be sorted by key for efficiency reasons.
+	These data table files must be sorted by key for efficiency reasons.
 This can be done using Khiops [`sort feature`](../../ui-docs/khiops.md#sort-data-table-by-key).